 Loss of Limbs or Digits

 Many construction accidents result in the permanent loss of an appendage, such as an arm, foot, or finger.
-According to BLS figures, construction workers have among the highest rates of amputations per 10,000 workers, equal to agriculture/forestry/fishing/hunting and second only to manufacturing.
+According to BLS figures, , equal to agriculture/forestry/fishing/hunting and second only to manufacturing.

 Falls and struck by/against object injuries are first and second-leading causes of construction-related deaths, says OSHA.
 Both types of accidents can result in severe head trauma, potentially causing a traumatic brain injury (TBI) that can affect the rest of the worker’s life.